-The length of an expulsion shall be based on the seriousness of the offense, the student's age and grade level, the frequency of misbehavior, the student's attitude, and statutory requirements.
+The length of an expulsion shall be based on the seriousness of the offense, including impact on safety and learning, the student's age and grade level, the frequency of misbehavior, the student's attitude, and statutory requirements.

 The duration of a student's expulsion shall be determined on a case-by-case basis and may not be less than 30 days.
 The maximum period of expulsion is one calendar year, except as provided below.